Attorney Sharon Jackson, LLC

 #4.
 Benefit From Moving On Quickly

 Most people only choose to delay their divorces until the new year to get through the holidays with their children and spend the last few weeks together as a family.
 However, if your children are older or you do not have children, it may be very beneficial to your mental health to move on as quickly as possible.
 If you have both decided a divorce is best, you should file the paperwork and start fresh before the new year.
+With or without children, you should consider the influx of new cases that often comes with the new year.
+For non-emergency situations, courts often hear cases based on the age of the case with the oldest cases being heard first.
+Additionally, all Georgia courts have a minimum period before your case can be finalized, even if you agree on all issues.
+For divorce cases where the is no agreement, courts have a minimum discovery period to allow for the exchange of documents.

 #5.
 Reduce Family Stress

 Many people stay together during December for their children.
 Still, it is important to remember that staying together through the holidays may only cause tension and unnecessary bickering.
-Children and other family members may be better off if they do not have to go through the negative actions of you and your spouse during this time.
+Children and other family members may be better off if they do not have to go through the negative actions of you and your ex-spouse during this time.
 Pretending to be together for a few weeks is not worth the hassle or misery.

 #6.
 Beat the Rush in January